dc-larsen/zendesk-slackbot/README.md

 - Check that the email has admin permissions in Zendesk
 - Confirm the subdomain is correct (no `.zendesk.com` suffix)

-### "Error sending message"
+### "Error sending message" or "channel_not_found"
 - Verify Slack bot token starts with `xoxb-`
-- Check that the bot is added to the target channel
+- **IMPORTANT**: Make sure the bot is added to the target channel (see step 9 in Slack setup)
 - Ensure bot has `chat:write` permissions
+- For private channels, you must manually invite the bot using `/invite @BotName`

-### "Could not authenticate with Google"
+### "Could not authenticate with Google" or "No upcoming meetings found"
-- Re-check that credentials are properly base64 encoded
+- Re-check that service account credentials are properly base64 encoded
 - Verify Calendar API is enabled in Google Cloud Console
-- The first run might fail - OAuth tokens are cached after successful auth
+- **IMPORTANT**: Make sure you shared your calendar with the service account email
+- Check that the service account has "Make changes to events" permission on your calendar
+- Service account email should look like: `zendesk-slackbot@project-name.iam.gserviceaccount.com`

 ## 💬 Getting Help